-Professor Bruce Johnson (Macquarie University, Australia and University of Turku, Finland)
+Professor Bruce Johnson (University of Technology Sydney, Australia, University of Glasgow, UK and University of Turku, Finland)

 Formerly professor of English, Bruce Johnson currently holds honorary professorships in Departments including Music, Cultural History, Communications and Media in the universities of Glasgow, Turku (Finland) and UTS, UNSW and Macquarie in Australia.
 He has long been active as a jazz musician, award-winning broadcaster and record producer.
 As government advisor on music policy, his work included the legislation-changing report Vanishing Acts on live music, co-authored with Shane Homan.
 He was prime mover in establishing the government-funded Australian Jazz Archives.
-He co-founded the International Institute for Popular Culture in Finland, and is on the editorial boards of some half dozen of the world's leading academic music journals.
+He cofounded the International Institute for Popular Culture in Finland, and is on the editorial boards of some half dozen of the world's leading academic music journals.
 His academic publications number several hundred, including author/editor of around a dozen books, among the most recent of which are on popular music and violence, jazz and totalitarianism, and sound, memory and space.
 In addition to continuing work on music, his current research field is sound and cognitive theory.